testcontainers/workshop/README.md

 # Introduction

-This workshop will explain how to use Testcontainers for Java \([https://www.testcontainers.org](https://www.testcontainers.org)\) in your Java applications.
+This workshop will explain how to use Testcontainers \([https://www.testcontainers.com](https://www.testcontainers.com)\) in your Java applications.

+We'll build a sample Spring Boot application, add tests to it, and explore Testcontainers for Java API you need to know to be effective with your tests.

 ## Table of contents